Rish2330/Dodging-drone/README.md

 Arduino UNO is a microcontroller using ATMmega328.
 It provides 14 digital input/output pins (including 6 PWM output pins), 6 analog pins, USB connection, and a power connector [6].
 It will be used to receive information from sensor, communicate with ground station, and control another device to perform obstacle avoidance.
+Arduino needs to be connected to telemetry 2 of pixhawk controller.

 2.2.
 Pixhawk